Kader Asmal Fellowship Programme South Africa 2027/ 2028

 Applicants must satisfy the following minimum entry criteria before applying (please note that failure to satisfy all the requirements will lead to your application not being considered):

-• You must be a resident national of South Africa
+• You must be a South African citizen and reside in South Africa

-• You must NOT have completed a Master’s or higher level qualification
+• You must NOT have completed or pursuing a Master’s degree or higher

-• You must intend on studying towards a Master’s level qualification, in Ireland, starting after August/ September 2024
+• You must be applying for a new Master’s degree in Ireland, starting August / September 2027

 • You must showcase leadership abilities and aspirations